FullStack-Engineering/AI-grading-client-v2/README.md

 3. Copy the name of the tech/skill to be evaluated:

->> React, PM, .NET, Node, QA Automation, QA Manual, PHP - Laravel, Java, Python Data engineer, Python, Business Analyst, Ruby, DevOps - AWS, Angular, ML, Product Manager
+>> React, .NET, Node, PHP - Laravel, Java, Python, Ruby, Angular

+4. Take into account the Seniority of the candidadate based on the recruiters assessment and position:

+>> Principal, Senior, Mid-level, Junior

-4. Run the script using the url and tech/skill:  `python3 AIGrade_v2.py --url <copied-url> --tech <copied-tech>`
+5. Run the script using the url, tech/skill, and seniority:  `python3 AIGrade_v2.py --url <copied-url> --tech <copied-tech> --seniority <seniority-level>`

-5. Verify the output of the script in the console
+6. Verify the output of the script in the console

 ### Output:
 The tool will provide four values as output: